hanabi/hanabi.github.io/misc/deleted-conventions.md

   - When it gets to Cathy's turn, instead of performing a _5 Save_ on Bob, she instead clues Donald's blue 2 directly as a _Play Clue_.
   - Donald plays the blue 2.
   - Bob now knows that the _Reverse Order Ejection_ failed and that the 5 will not get retroactively _Chop Moved_ anymore.
 If Cathy might discard on the next turn, Bob should not play his remaining 1 and should instead give a _5 Save_ to Cathy.
 - This convention was deleted due to lack of use.

-### Known-Trash Ejection

-- Often times, a player can have one or more cards that are known duplicates / trash.
-They will discard them it without being told anything further.
-- If a clue is given that **only** touches cards that are already known-trash, then it must have some other purpose - it should signal an _Ejection_ on the very next player.
-- This convention was deleted due to lack of use.

 ### The Dump Truck